Serving the greater Bozeman area in southwest Montana

 Leader: Robin Wolcott, 582-0070

-(Until mid-afternoon; bring a picnic lunch)
+(Until mid-afternoon; bring a lunch)

 After leaving Bozeman, we will meet at Albertson's parking lot in Livingston at 7:30 a.m. and then leave from there at 7:45 a.m.
 Car-pooling is essential.

-¥ June 21: Trail Creek to Battle Ridge
+June 11: Trail Creek to Battle Ridge

 Leader: Jeff Pentel, 586-3534

-(Until mid-afternoon; bring a picnic lunch to eat at Battle Ridge)
+(Until mid-afternoon; bring a lunch)